-- 1. Participants should follow the standard 4-H poster guidelines, including: Poster size 22" x 28", display horizontally on foam backing and cover with protective clear plastic.
+- 1. Participants must meet the requirements of the general 4-H Terms and Conditions. - 2.
+Participants are not required to own, possess, or exhibit animals. - 3.
+Participants should follow the standard 4-H poster guidelines, including: Poster size 22" x 28", display horizontally on foam backing and cover with protective clear plastic.
 Boards and sleeves are available at the Extension Office.
-Framed posters will not be accepted. - 2.
-Posters should be informative, educational and fun. - 3.
-Posters may include hand drawn pictures, photographs, cut-outs, charts, models, etc.
+Framed posters will not be accepted. - 4.
+Posters should be informative, educational and fun. - 5.
+Posters may include hand drawn pictures, photographs, cut-outs, charts, models, etc. - 6.
+Completed posters shall be turned in at the Exhibit Hall on the second day of community judging.